- Grand River Hospital offers this information about cord blood banking to you for your consideration.

 Insception Lifebank (Insception) is the largest and most experienced cord blood bank in Canada.
 With over 20 years of experience, Insception Lifebank has processed and stored more than 72,000 cord blood units, the largest number of all Canadian cord blood banks.

-Grand River Hospital has partnered with Insception to ensure our patients are educated about umbilical cord blood and tissue banking.
+Grand River Hospital has partnered with Insception as an independent preferred vendor to ensure our patients are educated about umbilical cord blood and tissue banking.
+A portion of revenues generated from cord blood collections at Grand River Hospital is paid to the hospital and directed towards supporting clinical research, education, medical equipment and other investments in patient care.

 Below is information provided by Insception to assist you in making an informed decision about your cord blood and tissue banking options.